THE KOI KEEPER

-Toshiro is quietly enraged, and his jilting ignites this tale of desire, love, and survival.
+Toshiro is quietly enraged, and his jilting ignites this tale of desire, revenge, and survival.

-Clay returns home to find Kimberly lifeless, pills strewn about her bed.
+Clay returns home to find Kimberly lifeless, pills strewn about her.
 At her memorial, unobserved, Toshiro studies Sybil.
 The following day, Sybil is attacked in the street.
-Her bodyguard resists in a highly charged martial arts battle – but she is killed, and Sybil is thrown into a van.
+Her bodyguard resists in a highly charged martial arts battle – but she is killed, and Sybil is hauled off in a van.

 Locked in a cold cell, abused, starving, Sybil is on the verge of dying.
 Suddenly, she is taken to a large estate with walls and guards and gates.
 To her astonishment, she’s settled in a lush bedroom with a private bath.
 She eats with other captives who obey a strict pecking order.
 At the head of the table is GOLDEN GIRL, a blonde Thai, the slave-master.
 She is tough, aggressive, and hates Sybil’s ‘privileged’ attitude.
 RATANA, a practical Cambodian girl, briefs Sybil on the rules, and they quickly bond as “sisters.”

 Sybil has her first meeting with Toshiro.
 He grants her request to call her father, but she fails to reach him…anywhere.
 Toshiro invites her to consider the compound her new home and promises to keep trying to contact her father.
 Finally, he informs her that her father has left the country without a trace.
 Sybil settles into this strange, new life at the compound – a mix of luxury, iron-clad rules, and martial arts.